Smulligan85/resolutions_app/README.md

 # Resolution - O - Matic

-## Tired of waiting an entire year to start a new resolutions?
+## Tired of waiting an entire year to start a new resolution?
 *Use our monthly resolution app to get things done every month!*